Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt Children

 In 1990, Linda adopted a baby girl named Mary Clementine and began raising her.
+As of today, Mary is 35 years old.

 Suggested Read: Rapper Jay Critch Age, Height, Girlfriend, Net Worth